TheArturthur/CoppermindScraper/Cosmere/Purelake.md

 ### Geography
 For more images, see [[Purelake/Gallery\|/Gallery]].
 The Purelake is a large, shallow lake that is hundreds of miles wide.
 It is separated from the [[Reshi Sea\|Reshi Sea]] by the nation of [[Marabethia\|Marabethia]].
 The Purelake borders the nations of [[Tu Bayla\|Tu Bayla]] to the east, [[Yulay\|Yulay]] to the south, and [[Babatharnam\|Babatharnam]] to the west.
 In [[Shadesmar\|Shadesmar]], the Purelake is a mountain range.
 The depth of the lake in the [[Physical Realm\|Physical Realm]] is not related to how it appears in the [[Cognitive Realm\|Cognitive]].
 The waters of the Purelake are warm and crystal-clear, and the surface typically calm and smooth despite the tides.
-The lake has an average depth of about midcalf, with its greatest depth being around six feet, not including sinkholes.
+The lake has an average depth of about midcalf, though at some spots it reaches depths of around six feet.
+These deepest spots likely coincide with the sinkholes in the lake.
 The lake bottom has small ridges and sharp ledges of rock, which can make walking through the Purelake precarious.
 Purelakers are skilled at navigating such terrain, knowing to test their footing before putting their weight down.
 It is unknown what type of, if any, mineral deposits can be found around the lake.

  by User: Otto didact Map of the Purelake